-$(v) \ Assessment \ of \ COVID \ \hbox{--} \ 19 \ impact \ on \ operations$
+(v) Assessment of COVID-19 impact on operations

-In March 2020, the World Health Organisation declared COVID-19 to be a pandemic.
-Consequent to this, Government of India declared a national lock down on March 24, 2020, which has impacted the business activities of the Company.
-The Company has been taking various precautionary measures to protect employees and their families from COVID-19.
-The Company has assessed the impact of this pandemic on its business operations and has considered all relevant internal and external information available up to the date of approval of these financial statements, in determination of the recoverability and carrying value of property, plant and equipment, right-of-use assets intangible assets and in relation to other financial statement captions.
-The impact of COVID-19 pandemic on the overall economic environment being uncertain may affect the underlying assumptions and estimates used to prepare the Company's financial statements, which may differ from that considered as at the date of approval of these financial statements.
+COVID-19 pandemic has had a significant impact on the business operations and its financial results of the Company for the year ended March 31, 2021.
+The Company has assessed the impact of this pandemic on its business operations and has considered all relevant internal and external information available up to the date of approval of these financial statements, in determination of the recoverability and carrying value of financial assets and non-financial assets.
+The impact of the current surge in COVID-19 pandemic on the overall economic environment is uncertain and may affect the underlying assumptions and estimates used to prepare the Company's financial statements, whereby actual outcome may differ from those assumptions and estimates considered as at the date of approval of these financial statements.
 The Company will continue to closely monitor any material changes to future economic conditions.
-The Company has resumed it business activities by reopening its factory and retail stores on a gradual basis in line with the guidelines issued by the Government authorities.
+The Company continues to take various precautionary measures to ensure health and safety of its customers, employees and their families from COVID-19.